Wang-ML-Lab/unified-continual-learning/README.md

 * [Related Work](#also-check-our-relevant-work-on-domain-adaptation)
 * [References](#references)

-## How does UDIL unify existing methods?
+## How does UDIL Unify Existing Methods?
 Long story short, in the paper, we start by re-iterating the learning objective of domain-incremental learning (which is also true for other types of continual learning).
 Then we propose to combine three ways of upper bounding the past-domain error (ERM, intra-domain bound, and cross-domain bound, see Chapter 3 in the paper) and assign adaptive coefficients to each of the upper bound training terms.

 Here is the main theorem of our paper, which not only leads to the unification of the current domain-incremental learning methods, but allows for the possibility of minimizing a tighter bound in the next chapter.